Andy Dawson: Scunthorpe United

 It was announced on 30 May 2013, that Dawson had signed for Scunthorpe United on a one-year player/coach deal.

-On 11 October 2014, Dawson took charge of Scunthorpe United along with Tony Daws in a caretaker manager role for a league game away at Gillingham, The Iron won the game 0–3.
+On 11 October 2014, Dawson took charge of Scunthorpe United along with Tony Daws in a caretaker manager role for a league game away at Gillingham, The Iron won the game 3–0.

 On 24 March 2019, Dawson again took over Scunthorpe United as caretaker manager, replacing Stuart McCall until the end of the season.

 Hull City

 On 23 September 2019, Dawson returned to the Hull City as part of the Academy Coaching Staff.

 On 13 May 2022, Dawson was promoted to first team coach following the departure of Tony Pennock.
 On 30 September 2022, Dawson was appointed as interim head coach after Shota Arveladze was sacked after a run of four league defeats.
 Dawson oversaw the team achieve nine points across the seven matches he oversaw during his interim spell, returning to the backroom staff following the permanent appointment of Liam Rosenior on 3 November 2022.
 On 31 December 2022, Dawson was inducted into the Hull City Hall of Fame.
 On 27 November 2024, Dawson again took the roll of interim head coach when the club parted ways with head coach Tim Walter, following a run of four straight defeats and nine games without a win.

+In June 2025 Dawson started a new role at Hull City as Head Of Player Development working with the clubs academy and first team players.